Tips for better logo design

 An arc motion to the left and a speed motion to the right.
 Do they both cancel each other out or just look uncomfortable?
 Does the ball just stop in mid-air between two opposing forces?

-How that might have happened:
+How this crappy logo might have happened:

 • The client liked both versions and insisted that they both be included.